mailpace/blog/content/blog/we-used-to-store-files-as-strings-in-the-database-but-no-more.md

 This will remove the file when the model is deleted.

-Finally, we rite some unit tests, add the right credentials for the bucket, add we're good to go!
+Finally, we write some unit tests, add the right credentials for the bucket, add we're good to go!

 ## What happened

 Immediately after deployment we started seeing attachments shifting over to our bucket.
 Within an hour we had saved 500mb of database storage, and our database stopped growing in size almost immediately.

 All this with no impact on our sending speed, and minimal changes to our current infrastructure.

 Nice!